savonet/book/language.md

 ```
 ### Frame duration in seconds

-Set frame duration, in seconds.This setting control the latency of the
+Set frame duration, in seconds.
+This setting controls the latency of the
 streaming system.
-When set toa smaller value, latency is reduced at the
+When set to a smaller value, latency is reduced at the
-expense of more dataconsumption.
+expense of more data consumption.
 When set to a larger value, CPU and memory
-usage shouldgo down but latency should increase.Tweaking frame duration is
+usage should go down but latency should increase.
+Tweaking frame duration is
-tricky but needed when dealing with latencyor getting soundcard I/O
+tricky but needed when dealing with latency or getting soundcard I/O
 correctly synchronized with liquidsoap.

 settings.frame.duration := 0.02